apache/yunikorn-core/docs/design/scheduler-configuration.md

     * Maximum (resource)

 ### Placement Rules definition
-Dynamically placing an application in a queue has been a feature of the schedulers on YARN for a long time.
+Dynamically placing an application in a queue has been a feature of schedulers for a long time.
 This means that an application when submitted does not have to include a queue to run in.

 A placement rule will use the application details to place the application in the queue.
 The outcome of running a placement rule will be a fully qualified queue or a `fail`, which means execute the next rule in the list.
 Rules will be executed in the order that they are defined.

 During the evaluation of the rule the result could be a queue name that contains a dot.
 This is especially true for user and group names which are POSIX compliant.
 When a rule generates a partial queue name that contains a dot it must be replaced as it is the separator in the hierarchy.
 The replacement text will be `_dot_`

 The first rule that matches, i.e. returns a fully qualified queue name, will halt the execution of the rules.
 If the application is not placed at the end of the list of rules the application will be rejected.
 Rules can return queues that are not defined in the configuration only if the rule allows creation of queues.
-These queues created by the placement rules are considered _unmanaged_ queues.
+These queues created by the placement rules are considered _unmanaged_ queues as they are not managed by the administrator in the configuration.

 Rules provide a fully qualified queue name as the result.
 To allow for deeper nesting of queues the parent of the queue can be set as part of the rule evaluation.
 The rule definition should allow a fixed configured fully qualified parent to be specified or it can call a second rule to generate the parent queue.
 By default a queue is generated as a child of the root queue.